-An interactive sound installation at the new Musiktheater Linz
+An interactive sound installation at the Musiktheater Linz opera house.

 A long corridor at the top floor of the Klangfoyer at the Musiktheater Linz features a wall comprised of several wooden panels.
 The individual elements of this wood casing transform into the Schallmauer, a compositional musical instrument that opens a window to the resonance of the city.